How Much Does It Cost to Build an AI Agent? A 2026 Breakdown — AI automation guide

 AI process automation diagram showing agents replacing manual workflows

-AI Process Automation: AI Agents vs RPA + Real ROI Data
+AI Process Automation: AI Agents vs RPA + ROI Framework

 Your RPA deployment is handling 200 invoices a day.
 Then a supplier starts sending PDFs in a new format and the bot breaks.
-You spend a week fixing it – only to discover three other edge cases that have been failing silently for months.
+You spend a week fixing it, only to discover three other edge cases have been failing silently for months.
 This is where traditional automation runs out of road.
-And it’s why operations and finance leaders are rethinking their automation stack in 2026.
-AI process automation uses AI agents and machine learning to execute, monitor, and optimize business workflows without human intervention – handling not just repetitive tasks, but processes that require reasoning, judgment, and adaptation.
-The critical difference: when an AI agent hits an exception, it doesn’t stop.
-It reads the unusual invoice, routes the edge case, flags it if confidence is below threshold, and keeps moving. ...
+It is also why operations, finance, and delivery teams are rethinking what they mean by automation in 2026.
+AI process automation uses AI agents and machine learning to execute, monitor, and optimize business workflows that include unstructured inputs, repeated exceptions, and context-sensitive routing.
+The important distinction is not that AI sounds smarter.
+It is that the workflow can keep moving when inputs are messy, while still escalating risky cases for human review. ...

 best-agentic-ai-tools-2026